-Find some guitars that you think feel and sound great and try to find what they are made out of.
+Find some guitars that you think feel and sound great, and try to find what they are made of.
 Compare it with other ones.
-As mentioned before, a lot of this is subjective, and there is no best guitar wood.
+As mentioned before, much of this is subjective, and there is no best guitar wood.
 Yes, some are rarer and more expensive than others, but it doesn’t always translate to a better sound.
 It’s all about figuring out what you like!

 Summary & Conclusion

-Buying a guitar can be a little hectic sometimes if you don’t know what you’re looking for.
+Buying a guitar can be hectic sometimes if you don’t know what you’re looking for.

 Wood is something that isn’t always considered if you are going to pick up your first guitar, which is understandable, but if you ever plan on getting another one in the future, it is useful to know a little bit about what separates guitars apart, other than brand, shape, color, etc.